PURA Foundation Australia

 We aim to facilitate education and awareness, assist in the advancement of research and treatments, and provide support for families of, and individuals with, PURA syndrome.

-Now Recruiting - Developmental and Epileptic Encephalopathy Research (DEER) study for PURA
+Developmental and Epileptic Encephalopathy Research (DEER) study for PURA syndrome

-PURA clinical epilepsy research published in 2021 highlighted the need for additional studies focussed on PURA epilepsy.
-Through the Australian Developmental and Epileptic Encephalopathy (DEE) Study, we aim to understand the common PURA syndrome clinical characteristics to determine possible treatment requirements and define outcome markers necessary for future clinical trials.
+Through the Developmental and Epileptic Encephalopathy (DEE) Study, we aim to understand the common PURA syndrome clinical characteristics to determine possible treatment requirements and define outcome markers necessary for future clinical trials.

 Individuals with a confirmed diagnosis of PURA syndrome or 5q31.3 deletion syndrome (including PURA) are encouraged to join this study.